74th/micropython-typing-dummy/README.md

 # typing dummy for MicroPython and CircuitPython

+You want to write code that includes type hints in MicroPython/CircuitPython as well.

-This is a typing package dummy for writing code that also includes type hints in MicroPython/CircuitPython.
+This is a dummy of the typing package for MicroPython/CircuitPython.
-Please put typing.py in the root directory of your code directory on MCU.
+Please put typing.py in the root directory of your microcontroller.

 ## type alias